rbdl/rbdl/doc/codingstyle.md

 This documents gives an overview of the coding style used in RBDL and also the general goals of RBDL.

+If you are considering contributing to this library please read the whole document.

-# General Purpose of RBDL
+## General Purpose of RBDL

 RBDL implements large parts of the algorithms and methods described in Featherstone's book Rigid Body Dynamics Algorithms.
 One of the main goals